Sarah627/Java_miniatures/README.md

 ------

 <details><summary><h3><strong>6.
 Arrays</strong></h3></summary>

+### 6. Arrays:

-  In this chapter, you are about to learn the first step towards abstraction.
+  In this chapter, you are about to learn the first step towards the data structures world and a crucial reference type used in almost everything.
-  We already mentioned before, in a successive chapter, that methods are used to define reusable code.
+  We already mentioned before, in a successive chapter, that methods are used to define reusable code to noot repeat the code lines applying the DRY heuristic.
+In the same context, we're going to be familiar with the very basic data structure : `array`.

-  A single array variable can reference a large collection of data.
+  `Array` stores a fixed-size sequential collection of elements of the same type which allow to not repeat the declaration for large number of variables of the same type.

+  Concepts:
+  1. Array Basics (Declaration, size, accessing elements..etc.)
+  2. Copying Arrays.
+  3. Passing Arrays to Methods.
+  4. Returning an Array from a Method.
+  5. Variable-Length Argument Lists.
+  6. Searching & Sorting Arrays.
+  7. Arrays Class.
+  8. Command Line Arguments.
+  9.

 </details>